DerekYang2/FluentDL/README.md

 Spotify will require API tokens (a client ID and client secret) which can be entered in the settings page.
 For more details on obtaining these tokens, visit the [official documentation](https://developer.spotify.com/documentation/web-api/tutorials/getting-started).

 Deezer and Qobuz are authenticated through ARLs and Tokens respectively.
 Support for username/email and password logins for Qobuz may be supported in the future.

+### Retrieving Tokens

+In order to obtain your Deezer ARL, log into [https://www.deezer.com/](https://www.deezer.com/).
+Then open Developer Tools, and head to the `Application` tab.
+In the sidebar, open the dropdown list for `Cookies` and there should be an subitem `https://www.deezer.com/`.
+Click on the subitem and to find the the `arl` value, which should be 192 characters long.
+Note that you should open the _dropdown_ for the `Cookies` section, not click on it.

+Similarly, to obtain a Qobuz id and token, log into [https://play.qobuz.com/](https://play.qobuz.com/) and open Developer Tools.
+Head over the `Application` tab, open the dropdown list for `Local Storage` and click on the subitem `https://play.qobuz.com`.
+You should then click on the `localuser` JSON object in the viewing window, where you can find the fields `id` (7 digits) and `token` (86 characters).